borisreitman/webutil/README.md

 ##### create_blob_from_dict(dict, content_type = "application/json;charset=utf-8")

 Wrapper on Blob constructor.
 Creates a Blob containing a JSON string, after serializing the `dict ` with `JSON.stringify`.

+##### concatenate_byte_arrays(...list)

+Returns a new UInt8Array which is a concatenation of input arrays of the same type.

+##### unpack_byte_array(byte_array, ...sizes)

+Splits input byte array according to size specification.
+For example, if sizes are 2, 3, 4 it will return a list of three byte arrays with these sizes respectively.
+Use this to unpack a header form a body in a binary packet of data.

+##### read_file_as_byte_array( file )

+The `file` parameter is of type `File` which is what you get when a file is dropped or selected in file upload.
+Returns a Promise.

 ## Cryptographic Utilities